Here’s a simple test for people who call themselves “pro-choice” and support legal abortion.

 If it’s wrong to kill the infant because he has the potential to develop rational thought, then it would also be wrong to kill the fetus since he, too, has the potential to develop rational thought.
 Therefore, pro-choice advocates must become pro-life and oppose legal abortion.

 If it’s wrong to kill the infant because many people dislike killing infants and would adopt them, then it would be wrong to kill fetuses because many people also dislike killing those humans and would adopt them.
 Therefore, pro-choice advocates must become pro-life and oppose legal abortion.

 * * *

 A critic might object that it’s wrong to kill the infant because he is a human being, but it is not wrong to kill a fetus that is also a human being because no one has the right to use someone else’s body against her will.
 However, this would make it right for a woman to let her infant starve to death because she refuses to breastfeed or let her child use her body in anyway.
-For a more in-depth answer to this argument see this Life Report episode or this hour of Catholic Answers live.
+For a more in-depth answer to this argument see this Life Report episode.

 Most professional philosophers agree that any reason that would make it wrong to kill infants would also make it wrong to kill fetuses.
 Bioethicist Peter Singer writes,

 “The liberal search for a morally crucial dividing line between the newborn baby and the fetus has failed to yield any event or stage of development that can bear the weight of separating those with a right to life from those who lack such a right” (Peter Singer, Practical Ethics, 2nd ed., Cambridge: Cambridge University Press, 1993, 142).